 The existing water distribution system would be used to supply potable water, the Community Commons.
 Drinking water would be distributed through the existing water system for potable water needs.
 Handwashing and drinking water stations are available for rent through local sanitation companies and may be used if it is more convenient.
-Purchased water may be used to fill on-site potable water tanks to provide adequate water for dish, hand washing and drinking water storage tanks or temporary large water storage bladders.
+Purchased water may be used to fill on-site potable water tanks to provide adequate water for dish, hand washing and drinking water.
+Potable water delivery from certified water trucks can also be used to fill on-site water storage tanks or temporary large water storage bladders.